dehond/dehond.github.io/_posts/2024-03-04-phase-vocoder.md

 </audio>
 </figure>

 Below, I've included an annotated Python function that does all this.
 Getting a reasonably-sounding signal for a given stretch factor requires some tweaking of the window width and the step size with which we move the window through the signal.
 Among other factors, this depends on the frequency the signal is sampled at and the frequency components that are important.

-It doesn't work equally well with all types of input; short bursts as generated by drums, for instance, aren't properly interpolated when we stretch the windows.
-There are ways of improving this, for instance through an optimized calculation of the phase gradient before stretching a signal.[^2]
+The phase vocoder doesn't work equally well in all situations; short bursts as generated by drums, for instance, aren't properly interpolated when we stretch the windows.
+There are ways of improving this, for instance through an optimized calculation of the phase gradient before stretching a signal,[^2] or by using other algorithms altogether.

 # Python code
 <details>